iai-group/UserSimCRS/docs/source/user_modeling.rst

 Preference model
 ----------------

 Preference modeling refers to modeling users' individual tastes and allows for a personalized experience.
 We model preferences as a Personal Knowledge Graph (PGK), where nodes can be either items or attributes.
-The preference model is built such that it remains consistent across simulations.
+The preference model assumes a temporal ordering of the preference data and is built such that it remains consistent across simulations and assumes a temporal ordering.

 Context model
 -------------